Inclusive Partner Certificate Program

 Using an intersectional framework, participants will learn more about the histories, identities, experiences, and relationships of LGBTQ+ people.
 They will also learn how to foster inclusive environments for LGBTQ+ people, including communication tips, names and pronouns, inclusive language, and best practices.

 **Participants who have completed Affirming Space Training prior to taking the introductory workshop can still receive credit toward their Inclusive Partner Certificate.
-However, credit will only be given once participants have completed the post-workshop reflection survey.
+However, credit will only be given once participants have completed the IPC Post-Workshop Survey for those trainings.

 • Religion & Spirituality